 (Sorry.
 I had to place the keyword in the first line somehow) 😃

-As an adult, you begin to wipe away the surface of these “kid’s” movies.
+As an adult, you start to wipe away the surface of these “kid’s” movies.
 You begin to appreciate Pixar and its storytelling magic.

 Pixar’s Storytelling Pinanche

-The first Toy Story dealt with Buzz’s identity crisis.
+The first Toy Story explored Buzz’s identity crisis.
 He had a hell of a time accepting he’s not an intergalactic superhero, but a piece of plastic made in China!

 Wait … what the HELL am I doing talking about Toy Story?!
 This post is about Soul, dammit. 😤

 So, a quarter-century after the original Toy Story, Pixar still has plenty of rocket fuel to burn!